isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 <p></p>
 </li>
 <li>
-<p><strong>Decentralized Approach for Scalability</strong>
+<p><strong>Decentralised approach for scalability</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>removes the need for expensive data exchange infrastructure to be put
+<p>Remove the need for expensive data exchange infrastructure to be put in
-in place in between you and exchanging parties</p>
+place in between you and exchanging parties</p>
 </li>
 <li>
-<p>removes tight coupling and inter-dependencies between exchanging systems.
+<p>Remove tight coupling and inter-dependencies between exchanging systems.
 This means exchanging parties like you and your trading partners can proceed to upgrade and make changes to the IT systems at your own pace according to your own priority.</p>
 </li>
 <li>
-<p>removes the need that you and your trading community to sign up to one
+<p>Remove the need for all parties (you and your trading community) to use
-single platform, TradeTrust enabled documents are portable across different TradeTrust ready platforms.</p>
+one single platform, TradeTrust enabled documents are portable across different TradeTrust ready platforms.</p>
 </li>
 </ul>